hairymanjack/meepoboards/post.md

 ^(()[^(https://www.meepoboard.com/pages/faqs)](https://www.meepoboard.com/pages/faqs))

+**Refunds for fast shipping**

+I am actually not sure about this.
+You will need to contact meepo!

+**Is my board lost?!?!?!**

+No. I am yet to hear of a board getting lost in transit.

+**Shipping seems too good to be true**

+In the nicest way possible, after you've read all the above. you tell me (Answer is probably too good to be true)

+**Third party resellers**

+I have seen a few posts about EBC.
+I personally dont understand why they exist when they just buy from meepo and have it shipped from meepo.
+I have seen complains of their shipping times worse, and their communication being worse.
+Weird.

 &#x200B;

 Now that we have covered everything I can think of for shipping. we will look at the warranty and refunds and how to contact support.